Order of the White Rose of Finland

 The Order of the White Rose of Finland (Suomen Valkoisen Ruusun ritarikunta; Finlands Vita Ros’ orden) is one of three official orders in Finland, along with the Order of the Cross of Liberty, and the Order of the Lion of Finland.
 The President of Finland is the Grand Master of all three orders.
 The orders are administered by boards consisting of a chancellor, a vice-chancellor and at least four members.
 The orders of the White Rose of Finland and the Lion of Finland have a joint board.

 History

 The Order of the White Rose of Finland was established by Gustaf Mannerheim in his capacity as regent (temporary head of state) on January 28, 1919.
-The name comes from the nine roses argent in the coat of arms of Finland.
+The name comes from the victory of the White side in the Finnish Civil War 1918 and from the heraldic rose, of which there are nine argent ones on the coat of arms of Finland.
 The order's rules and regulations were confirmed on May 16, 1919, and its present rules date from June 1, 1940.
 The revised scale of ranks was confirmed most recently in 1985.
 The original decorations were designed by Akseli Gallen-Kallela.
 The swastikas of the collar were replaced by fir crosses in 1963, designed by heraldic artist Gustaf von Numers.
 The honour can be granted for military as well as civilian merit.